PranshuS27/twiCe/README.md

 ## Technical Stuff

 I used a tree walk interpreter, and created a repl for it too.
-Or you could just use a file if you want but that's not tested
+Or you could just use a file if you want but that's not tested.
+Currently supports object orientation and inheritance.

 Some stuff it does ![image](https://github.com/PranshuS27/twiCe/assets/139021165/750cb066-ad57-43f8-b082-92f604612a6f)